Table of Contents

 Let’s face it.
-The last year hasn’t been our best financially.
-But we can’t afford to wallow, and now that life is gradually returning to normal, it is time to turn the tide and get some order restored.
+The last few years haven’t been the best for our finances.
+But we can’t afford to wallow, and now that life is gradually returning to normal, it is time to turn the tide on our finances and get some order restored.

 This gives us all a great opportunity to review what went well and which mistakes we should urgently correct.
 There is lot’s you could do, but just start with the next right thing for YOU.